Oil Depletion

 • Have you heard of applying DNA techniques to sexual crimes committed in the 70s and 80s?
 All over the world, the police has been able to apprehend quite a few unsuspecting predators who had thought they would never be caught.

 Why do not forget?
-Well, just think of the benefits to our "hooked on oil" society if somebody -with the academic credibility and the proper recognition by energy field experts- had been able to bring a clear message -3 or 4 decades in advance- about future oil scarcity, and about a potential atmospheric catastrophe.
+Well, just think of the benefits to our "hooked on oil" society if somebody (with the academic credibility and the proper recognition as fossil-fuel's expert) had been able to bring a clear message -3 or 4 decades in advance- about a future oil scarcity, and about a potential atmospheric catastrophe.
+These days, when most people are starting to become convinced that this "pessimistic current of thought" is actually quite correct, ... would not you agree that misappropriating such a visionary article is not just unfair to the Writer, but also very unfair to our society?

-These days, when most people are starting to believe that this "pessimistic current of thought" is correct, ... would not you agree that misappropriating such a visionary article is not just unfair to the Writer, but also very unfair to our society?
-Has the sin -from this perspective- been big enough for you to give support to this cause, and bring the culprits to the spotlight?
+Has the sin -from that perspective- been big enough for you to give support to this cause, and bring the culprits to the spotlight?
 If you can do something about it, please do!

-We are talking here not just of an energy crisis lurking (planning on attacking us in the very near future), but there is also a huge issue of a green Planet in distress, and the waters of the ocean are rising and will be flooding thousands of square miles of lowlands.
-Soon our children will be saying goodby to those beaches we all loved and enjoyed.
-Both crisis are going to affect all of us to some extent, but it is going to be life-and-death reality for many millions of people around the globe.
+We are talking here not just of an energy crisis lurking, but there is also a huge issue of a green Planet in distress, the waters of the ocean rising, and flooding of square miles of lowlands.

-As an ostrich, we successfully buried our head in the sand for many decades, but this path will only make matters worse for our children.
+As an ostrich would do, we successfully buried our head in the sand for many decades, but this path will only make matters worse for our children.
 Shame on us!
+Shame on you, Business Week Magazine!

 Being Spanish my vernacular language, my English grammar at the time (and still today) was not Shakespearian by any stretch of the imagination.
 But the book's subject matter, and the article's content was extraordinarily timely, and interesting.
+What a travesty has been committed! ... and with impunity!

 Sincerely,